 You should arrive at the venue at your allotted arrival time, which will be included in your ticket confirmation email.
 It's really important that all customers arrive at their allotted arrival time, to allow everyone to enter the venue smoothly and safely.
 If you miss your arrival window, you may be reassigned a new arrival time and pod, or asked to leave the queue vicinity and allow congestion to go down before you can re-join.

 Please make sure you are wearing your face covering before you arrive at the venue.

 Before you can join the queue, a member of our security will check your temperature.
 If it is over 37.8C, you will be asked to go back to your home and self-isolate.
-You will have the option to be sent a streaming link for the show instead, when available.

 If your temperature is below 37.8C, you will then be asked to check in using the NHS Test & Trace app.
 Please make sure you have downloaded the app before your arrival.
 Checking in to the venue on the app is mandatory for all customers.
 Once you have checked in, you will be able to join our physically distanced queue.
 Our security team will be on hand to help you with any questions, but we ask that you keep a minimum of 2m distance from them.